fastify/fastify/docs/Validation-and-Serialization.md

 <a name="serialization"></a>
 ### Serialization
-Usually you will send your data to the clients via JSON, and Fastify has a powerful tool to help you, [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify), which is used if you have provided an output schema in the route options.
+Usually you will send your data to the clients as JSON, and Fastify has a powerful tool to help you, [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify), which is used if you have provided an output schema in the route options.
-We encourage you to use an output schema, as it will increase your throughput by **100-400%** depending on your payload and will prevent accidental disclosure of sensitive information.
+We encourage you to use an output schema, as it can drastically increase throughput and help prevent accidental disclosure of sensitive information.

 Example:
 ```js